The 10 state legislative chambers that could flip in 2024

 The forecast updates at least once a day and whenever we get new data.
 Uncertainty will decrease as we get closer to Election Day.

-What do the polls and fundamentals alone say?
+What do the polls or fundamentals alone say?

 Our forecast is based on a combination of the polls and various economic and political variables we call the “fundamentals.”
-This chart shows the different components of the forecast in [state] and what they say.
+This chart shows how we get from the polls today to a forecast for [state] on Election Day.

 Median